openid-connect-4-identity-assurance-1_0 November 2024

 }

-An OP or AS can also include aggregated or distributed verified_claims in the above assertions (see Section 6 for more details).
+An OP or Authorization Server (AS) can also include aggregated or distributed verified_claims in the above assertions (see Section 6 for more details).

 5.3.
 Requesting end-user claims